clintcarr/qlik-sense-ticket-python/README.md

 Note: This is purely an example, and probably not suitable for production.
 It provides a process to create a ticket in Python.
 This code is not supported by Qlik in anyway.

+The code will now launch Qlik Sense in Chrome with the ticket as a basic test of functionality.

 ### Configure Qlik Sense

     1. Configure a virtual proxy for ticketing to use with this code.
 Virtual proxy configuration examples may be found on QlikCommunity.